 Your personal injury protection (PIP) coverage will likely cover 80 percent of your medical bills and 60 percent of your lost wages up to the policy’s limit (which might be as low as $10,000).
 However, to recover other losses, such as pain and suffering, you would have to pursue those losses through a third-party claim or lawsuit.

-Of course, you would need to be able to show the court that the other driver’s negligence caused the accident to win a court award.
+To succeed with your claim or lawsuit, you would need to show the at-fault driver’s insurer or a court that the driver’s negligence caused the accident.